 Breeds:

-Most of our dogs are Labradors and Labrador crosses or Spaniels and Spaniel crosses.
-We have other breeds in smaller numbers, such as other gun dog breeds and poodles.
+Most of our dogs are Labradors or Labrador crosses.
+We have other breeds in smaller numbers, such as spaniels or other gun dog breeds, and poodles.

 Insurance: